Whatever happened to "real" bodybuilding?

 Perhaps, you have a problem with women being as muscular or more muscular than men.
 Okay, then how do you feel about men looking more feminine than women, as validated by Jazell Barbie Royal, pictured at right, winner of the Miss International Queen contest on March 8, 2019.

-Like it or not, we’ve come to live in a world where, for many people, it’s perfectly acceptable for extremely effeminate looking transgender men to look like women, and for extremely masculine looking bodybuilding women to look like men.
+Like it or not, we’ve come to live in a world where, for many people, it’s perfectly acceptable for extremely effeminate looking transgender men to look like women, and for extremely masculine looking bodybuilding women to "kinda" look like men.
+That's right, "kinda," because as represented in the video below, the best "heavyweight" woman bodybuilder (Iris Kyle) is dwarfed by a "heavyweight" male bodybuilder (Kai Greene).

 It is what it is.